Raptors 905

-The Raptors 905 are a Canadian professional basketball team in the NBA G League based in Mississauga, and are affiliated with the Toronto Raptors.
-Raptors 905 began play in the 2015–16 season and play their home games at Paramount Fine Foods Centre, replacing the centre's former basketball tenant, the Mississauga Power of the National Basketball League of Canada.
+The Raptors 905 are a Canadian professional basketball team in the NBA G League based in Mississauga.
+They are affiliated with the Toronto Raptors, and play their home games at Mississauga Sports and Entertainment Centre, replacing the venue's former basketball tenant, the Mississauga Power of the National Basketball League of Canada.
 The team regularly plays approximately 2 to 4 home games at the Scotiabank Arena, the home of their parent club, the Toronto Raptors.
 The Raptors 905 is the eighth NBA G League team to be owned by an NBA team and the first NBA G League team to be located outside of the United States.

-The name "905" refers to the local area code of the suburban Greater Toronto Area, and is a common shorthand referring to the suburbs surrounding Toronto.
+The name "905" refers to the local area code of the Golden Horseshoe, and is a common shorthand referring to the suburbs surrounding Toronto.

 History

-In 2008, Raptors president and general manager Bryan Colangelo said that Maple Leaf Sports & Entertainment Ltd. (MLSE) was considering launching an NBA Development League franchise in the Toronto area within a couple of years to serve as a developmental team for the Raptors.
+In 2008, Raptors president and general manager Bryan Colangelo said that Maple Leaf Sports & Entertainment Ltd. (MLSE) was exploring launching an NBA Development League franchise in the Toronto area within a couple of years to serve as a developmental team for the Raptors.
 Hamilton's Copps Coliseum and Oshawa were reportedly under consideration to host the franchise.
-However, a Canadian-based franchise posed difficulties due to tax and visa issues, and Rochester, New York, which is just across the United States border, was considered as an alternative.
+Due to the tax and visa complications posed by a Canadian-based franchise, and Rochester, New York, which is just across the United States border, was considered as an alternative.

 Raptors 905 played their inaugural home game in November 2015 at the Hershey Centre in Mississauga.

 In April 2015, Colangelo's replacement Masai Ujiri announced that MLSE's board had approved purchasing a franchise, and that they were in negotiations with the NBA over where the team would play and whether it could be launched in time for the 2015–16 season.
-In June 2015 it was announced that MLSE had purchased a D-League franchise, which would be named the Raptors 905 and would begin play that fall at the Hershey Centre in Mississauga, Ontario, a suburb of Toronto.
+In June 2015 MLSE announced that it had purchased a D-League franchise, which would be named the Raptors 905 and begin play that fall at the Hershey Centre in Mississauga, Ontario, a suburb of Toronto.
 The team is named after the area code used by much of the suburban Greater Toronto Area.
 The franchise reportedly cost $6 million.
 An agreement was negotiated with the Mississauga Power of the National Basketball League of Canada, which held the basketball lease at the Hershey Centre, with the Power folding.
 The team planned to play some games at Toronto's Air Canada Centre, home of their NBA affiliate the Toronto Raptors.